knice/inquiry.ucsc.edu/source/_articles/2020-21/dangerous-element.md

 concentrated.
 Each tiny plankton accumulates mercury across its life, and fish eat these concentrated morsels.
 Plankton eaters have about 100 times more mercury in their bodies than what's in their food.
-And top predators---like the tuna served at UCSC dining halls---have mercury concentrations another 100 times higher than plankton eaters.
+And top predators&mdash;like the tuna served at UCSC dining halls&mdash;have mercury concentrations another 100 times higher than plankton eaters.
 When we eat tuna, more than 90 percent of the methylmercury in the fish remains in our bodies, stored mostly in fat.
 From there, some slowly releases as